Heron Island (Queensland): Heron Island Research Station

 In 2010, a state of the art climate change experimental facility was opened at the Research Station.

-Sir David Attenborough and Atlantic Productions filmed segments for the documentary, David Attenborough's Great Barrier Reef, at Heron Island Research Station in late 2014.
+Sir David Attenborough and Atlantic Productions filmed segments for the documentary David Attenborough's Great Barrier Reef, at Heron Island Research Station in late 2014.

 National Park

 The eastern half of the island is protected and forms part of the Capricornia Cays National Park, with a permanent ranger's station onsite.

 Harbour

-There is a small man-made channel and wooden jetty on the western shore of the island, where the daily catamaran launch from Gladstone docks and supplies to the island are delivered.
+There is a small artificial channel and wooden jetty on the western shore of the island, where the daily catamaran launch from Gladstone docks and supplies to the island are delivered.
 The rusted wreck of HMCS Protector lies at the entrance to the channel, and was towed to there in 1945 to form a breakwater for visiting vessels.

 Utilities

 The island has no fresh water supply.
 A small desalination plant on the island uses reverse osmosis technology to supply water for human consumption.
 Similarly, three diesel generators (and some solar panels) supply electricity to the island.